FluffyBullet/Sodoku-challenge/README.md

 As the display is presented, no guide was presented for the user.

-To correct this, axis lables were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.
+To correct this, axis labels were added within the code, but presented difficulty with alignment and blending with the rest of the presentation.

-Coloring of text allowes me to make the labels to stand out from the display, giving a clear understanding to the user.
+Coloring of text allows me to make the labels to stand out from the display, giving a clear understanding to the user.

 **05/09/22**